RSKriegs/justjoinit_ETL/README.md

 - More advanced testing.

 Honestly - haven't got more time for that recently, and I haven't got any issues with a script as for now.

+- Rewriting the script to be run within Docker's image, with adding tools such as Airflow, or Spark.

+That would be cool, although I think that this is the overkill for the data of that size :)